kozec/sc-controller/docs/protocol.md

 If profile is sucessfully loaded, daemon responds with `OK.` to client that initiated loading and sends `Current profile: ...` message to all clients.

 If loading fails, daemon responds with `Fail: ....` message where error with entire backtrace is sent.
 Backtrace is escaped to fit it on single line.

+#### `Register: osd`
+Send by scc-osd-daemon to register client connection as one made by scc-osd-daemon.
+When sent by more than one client, daemon will automatically close forme connection before registering new one.
+Daemon responds with `OK.`

+#### `Selected: menu_id item_id`
+Send by scc-osd-daemon when user chooses item from displayed menu.
+Daemon responds with `OK.`

 #### `Unlock.`
 Unlocks everything locked with `Lock...` messages sent by same client.
 This operation cannot fail (and does nothing if there is nothing to unlock), so daemon always responds with `OK.`